tmondrag/tmondrag.github.io/index.md

 related to the job you end up doing.
 Maintain your flexibility and curiousity and you will go far.

+<details><summary> Despite this, however, I am just a simple numbers farmer,
+ not a wizard or sorceror or shaman.</summary>
-I am also a bit of a curmudgeon when it comes to AI.
-People are so afraid of Roko's Basilisk that they are developing AI in a very irresponsible fashion in hopes that the basilisk will spare them from eternal suffering.
-The people funding AI research have little appreciation art and beauty, and point to the bland tasteless output of the current generation of AI as evidence that further investment is wisdom.
+<p>I am also a bit of a curmudgeon when it comes to AI.
+Some people are so afraid of
+Roko's Basilisk that they are developing AI in a very irresponsible fashion in hopes that the basilisk will spare them from eternal suffering.
+Compounding this, the people funding AI research have little appreciation art and beauty, and point to the bland tasteless output of the current generation of AI as evidence that further investment is wisdom.
 It is vain foolishness.
 In hopes of appeasing a god with